freenas/freenas-docs/userguide/accounts.rst

    Group Management

 The :guilabel:`Groups` page lists all groups, including those built in and used by the operating system.
-The table displays group names, group IDs (GID), built-in groups, and if :command:`sudo` is permitted.
-Clicking the |ui-options| icon on a user created group entry displays :guilabel:`Members`, :guilabel:`Edit`, and :guilabel:`Delete` options.
+The table displays group names, group IDs (GID), built-in groups, and whether :command:`sudo` is permitted.
+Clicking the |ui-options| icon on a user-created group entry displays :guilabel:`Members`, :guilabel:`Edit`, and :guilabel:`Delete` options.
 Click :guilabel:`Members` to view and modify the group membership.
-Note built-in groups are required by the %brand% system so they do not have :guilabel:`Edit`, and :guilabel:`Delete` buttons.
+Built-in groups are required by the
+%brand% system, so they do not have :guilabel:`Edit` or :guilabel:`Delete` buttons.

 .. index:: Add Group, New Group, Create Group